mevansjr/Clerk-USHouse/lcs_exercise/EXERCISE.md

     * Add a **dropdown** menu to facilitate filtering of the members list by state.
     * Integrate a **search input field** to enable searching of the members list by keyword or query.

+#### TODO (Pending Tasks)

+* Pagination: This feature is yet to be implemented due to time constraints.
+The preferred approach for this feature would be server-side pagination.
+Alongside implementing pagination, considerations for sorting and filtering of data should also be taken into account.

 #### Running the application

 If you have the .NET SDK and Yarn installed locally, you can start the components in two different shells with: